flitbit-org/fbcore/README.md

 The [FlitBit.Core](https://www.nuget.org/packages/FlitBit.Core/) library is published on [NuGet.org](https://www.nuget.org/packages/FlitBit.Core/) and can be installed through the Visual Studio `TOOLS` menu.

-## Background
+## Evolution

-The _FlitBit Frameworks_ have been evolving for over a decade and different parts have been used in production systems since the outset.
-If you dig in you will likely notice that there is overlap with the latest Microsoft .NET Framework libraries (~4.5).
-In some cases we chose an alternate implementation due to our own perception that the Microsoft provided implementation constrained us, but in most cases we implemented a capability that was not already a part of the framework.
-As we constantly evolve these libraries, be warned that our intention is to switch over to the Framework's implementations when and if they are deemed sufficient for our purposes.
+As when you dig in you will likely notice that there is overlap with the latest Microsoft .NET Framework libraries (~4.5).
+In some cases we chose an alternate implementation due to our own perception that the Microsoft provided implementation constrained us.
+In many other cases, we simply implemented a capability that was not already a part of the framework.
+Newer versions of .NET have introduced classes that overlap the scope of some of our own and as we constantly evolve these libraries, be warned that our intention is to switch over to the Framework's implementations if they are deemed sufficient for our purposes.

 ## Useful Stuff